enockkim/DesktopOrganizer/README.md

 Simple desktop app that runs in the background organizing windows desktop.
 It moves files to correct folders decluttering the desktop.

 Upcoming features
--Simple UI
+1. Simple UI
--Add support for several file types
+2. Add support for several file types
--Create installer
+3. Create installer